Sent to the Mayor and City Council May 17, 2019

 In 1983, I used Horton Plaza to make the point that once we as a City commit the draconian action of eminent domain it is immoral to give that land to a private developer.
 I campaigned on two promises: terms limits and: a charter change to prohibit the sale of City owned land.
-Today the idea of term limits is part of the City Charter.
-Had I been elected Mayor we would not be having this discussion today.
+Today term limits is the law.
+If we had, as I campaigned for, a charter change on the sale of land we would not be having this discussion today.

 Frank Curran was the last San Diego Mayor who believed that it is a civic duty and honor to represent San Diego as the Mayor.